 I recently said to my wife: "The printer is so good, it should have cost 300 euros!"
 Why?
-Because from my point of view it is worth so much!
+Because I think it's worth so much!
 But it only costs 120 euros.
-If you add a set of 108 for color and photo paper (RP-108), you are still under 150 euros.
+If you also add a set of 108 for color and photo paper (RP-108), you are still under 150 euros.

-If you take the print quality and the durability of the prints into account, all you can really say is: "Bye Bye, photo printing service!
-Welcome, Canon Selphy!".
-I am constantly finding new areas of application for the small printer and have already impressed some friends with the printouts.
+If you take the print quality and the durability of the printouts into account, all you can really say is: “Bye bye, photo printing service!
+Welcome, Canon Selphy!”.
+I am constantly finding new areas of application for the small printer and have already impressed a few friends with the printouts.
 Since you can also print special stickers with the Selphy, you are relatively flexible.
-I will certainly do a few more articles about this great photo printer.
+I'll be sure to do some more articles on this awesome photo printer.

 If you want to get the printer, here are a few more useful accessories that I got:

-I think that you are well equipped with it and can use the photo printer really "mobile" - for example on vacation to print out the best moments in the evening or to make postcards for friends and relatives.
+I think you are well equipped with it and can use the photo printer really "mobile" - for example on vacation, to print out the most beautiful moments in the evening or to make postcards for friends and relatives.